 - Resolve conflicts non-violently

 At the same time, the program trains older students to be Peaceful Schools instructors.

 Teens get an opportunity to:

 - Teach kids how to understand their emotions and stand up against bullying

 - Meet school requirements for community service and volunteering

 - Gain skills in leadership and communication

-Peaceful Schools is held at Iowa Elementary and Jewel Elementary in Aurora, and additional schools are in the process of joining.
+Peaceful Schools is held at Elementary schools in the Denver Metro Area, and additional schools are in the process of joining.